pawan1211/AsyncJob_Scheduler_Application/README.md

 # 🕒 Asynchronous Job Scheduler (Spring Boot)

-This project implements a simple but powerful asynchronous job scheduler using Spring Boot.
-It allows triggering pre-defined jobs via a REST API and executes them concurrently using an `ExecutorService`.
+This project offers a robust and extensible asynchronous job scheduling framework built with Spring Boot.
+It supports triggering and executing concurrent tasks through a clean, RESTful API using Java’s ExecutorService.

 ---